 The Academy provides a state-of-the-art learning environment – the space light and airy, designed to create a wonderful and inspiring environment for children to learn and play.
 The school has its own secure playground within the grounds of the building.
 Next to the Academy is the new Gasholder Park and the children also have access to a multi-use games area in the adjacent Tapestry building.

-If you are interested in registering you child for King’s Cross Academy, or discovering more about the school, you can read the prospectus and request a meeting with the head teacher on the dedicated King’s Cross Academy website.
+If you are interested in registering your child for King’s Cross Academy or discovering more about the school, you can read the prospectus and request a meeting with the headteacher on the dedicated King’s Cross Academy website.